AbhijeetKrishnan/Oral-Website/index.md

 ## Research Theme

 Competitive games admit a wide variety of player strategies and emergent, domain-specific concepts that are not obvious from mere examination of their rules.
-An example is the _fork_ in chess, where observing the pattern of a piece attacking two other pieces provides useful information regarding which move ought to be played.
-Expert agents trained on these games exhibit many useful strategies in their gameplay, but these are difficult for human players to understand and adopt.
-Algorithmically generating _explanations_ for these AI learned strategies could help human players become more competent in the game, improving their decision-making and leading to more victories.
+Independently developing useful strategies requires expertise and time, which not all players have access to.
+Algorithmically generating strategies that players can understand could help them become more competent, improving their decision-making and leading to better performance.
+This thesis describes algorithmic approaches to the problem of _interpretable strategy synthesis_ -- modelling and learning strategies for games that are both effective and understandable to a human player.

-In this document, I propose to investigate approaches to the problem of _interpretable strategy synthesis_ i.e., the problem of finding algorithmic approaches to learning useful strategies for games that can be understood and applied by a human player.
-In preliminary work, I was able to formally define the problem of interpretable strategy synthesis and propose a unified framework for describing the problem, along with situating extant works in that framework.
-I was also able to use the framework to learn strategies for chess.
-I was able to connect the problem of program synthesis to the problem of interpretable strategy synthesis, and was able to use a decision transformer to synthesize programmatic strategies.
-My hypothesis is that different game domains will require domain-specific strategy representations in order to improve their in-game effectiveness and interpretability for a human player.
+The thesis begins by formalizing this problem in the context of reinforcement learning, as that of finding a policy for a game-based environment that achieves high reward while being _interpretable_ by a human player.
+This problem formulation is applied to the game of chess to develop a first-order logic-based policy model inspired by the documented concept of _chess tactics_.
+Two novel metrics - coverage and divergence, are introduced to evaluate the performance of learned chess strategies.
+Existing chess tactics are translated into this policy model and evaluated, with the results showing that they are effective at capturing the behavior of beginner players, but not expert ones.
+I then introduce a learning algorithm based on inductive logic programming to automatically learn strategies for chess in the form of the previously introduced logic-based policy model.
+The learned strategies are evaluated using the coverage and divergence metrics, and the results show that the learned strategies are better at approximating human beginners than a random baseline.
+I build on this work by introducing two additional constraints based on precision and recall that measurably improve the performance of the learned tactics.
+Finally, I introduce another approach to interpretable strategy synthesis that models a strategy as a programmatic policy, and learns it using the decision transformer model.
+I apply this approach to tasks in the Karel programming environment and show that the learned strategies are competitive with those learned by a state-of-the-art approach, while being significantly more sample efficient.

-The work proposed in this dissertation will benefit the esports analytics industry by providing an additional, powerful tool to gain insight into player strategies.
-It will also benefit explainable RL (XRL) research by contributing an additional technique to explain the behavior of RL agents.
+This thesis contributes algorithmic techniques to model and learn policies for games that are both interpretable, and effective.
+An evaluation of the strategies learned by these approaches finds that their performance outperforms comparable baselines.
+I expect these techniques to be useful for esports analytics in a variety of game domains.
+More generally, I also expect that these techniques will be useful for generating explanations of artificial agent behavior in reinforcement learning tasks, increasing trust and verifiability of these systems.

 ## Findings